Construction Lawyer & Building Solicitors Sydney | Contracts Specialist Law Firm

 Clause 14: How to Deal with Changes to the Work

 Clause 14 of the MBA Contract (BC4) outlines the procedures for dealing with variations in construction projects.
 Variations can encompass a range of changes, including additional work, omissions, altered material quality, and adjustments to dimensions.
 The clause establishes the foundation for a structured approach to managing variations while ensuring clarity and fairness.
+This clause specifically governs variation procedures for both voluntary changes requested by homeowners and necessary alterations required to complete the work properly.

 Homeowners and builders must obtain consent from one another before undertaking any extra work, changes, or omissions.
 The consent cannot be unreasonably withheld.
 When a variation is agreed upon, detailed written documentation, including amended plans and specifications, becomes a part of the contract.
 Additionally, the builder must promptly notify the homeowner of the value of the variation once instructions are received.